India, China & NPT

 China started its nuclear power program in the 1970s and the industry then moved to a steady development period.
 Since about 2005 China has been in a rapid nuclear power development phase, as electricity consumption grows very rapidly and concerns about air pollution increase.

-China has 20 nuclear power reactors in operation, giving 17 GWe capacity, and about 30 more under construction or about to start construction, taking the total to about 50 GWe capacity.
-Another 60 are planned, and at least 50 GWe is expected on line by 2020.
+As of November 2016 China has 35 nuclear power reactors in operation, giving 31.6 GWe capacity, and 20 more under construction, taking the total to about 55 GWe capacity.
+More are planned, and 58 GWe is expected on line by 2020 or soon after.

-Its operational reactors generated 105 billion kWh of electricity to the national grid in 2013, representing 2.1% of total electricity generation in the country.
+Its operational reactors generated 161 TWh of electricity to the national grid in 2015, representing 3% of total electricity generation in the country.

 In 2007 contracts for four Westinghouse AP1000 nuclear power reactors were signed and these are now under construction, along with two Areva EPR units.
 This will give China a leading position with late 3rd generation reactor technology and provide a platform for China's further nuclear technology progress, along with its development of 1000 MWe class of reactors for export.